Provides low-income families with high quality early childhood development services

 Head Start reaches out to families who could benefit from its services by:

 - Recruiting at community fairs and neighborhoods events

-- Interfacing with community social-service and health agencies in our service are
+- Interfacing with community social-service and health agencies in our service area

 Neighborhood House Association is currently taking applications for families interested in either Head Start or Early Head Start services.
-Families interested in applying can call 1-888-873-5145 or email email@example.com Download the application checklist to see what is needed for the application appointment.
+Families interested in applying can call 1-888-873-5145 or complete our Head Start Pre-Application.

 To learn more about becoming an NHA Head Start ECE Program Partner, complete the interest form here.